devilals/programming_basics/java_programming.md

 Similar to C, all operators in same line have equal precedence.
 Binary operators operate from left to right and assignment operators from right to left.

 Logical right shift is ">>>"  which is extra to C language.
+Similarly the assignment operator >>>=

 _instanceof_ is another operator in jave:<br />
 The java instanceof operator is used to test whether the object is an instance of the specified type (class or subclass or interface).

-The instanceof in java is also known as type comparison operator because it compares the instance with type
+The instanceof in java is also known as type comparison operator because it compares the instance with type.

+[Summary of operators] (https://docs.oracle.com/javase/tutorial/java/nutsandbolts/opsummary.html) link from Oracle's java tutorial has summary.